 For further reading on Gen Y and what is available in the workforce, go to: http://mashable.com/2009/01/30/generation-y-social-networks/ Dan Schwabel’s Gen Y blog or www.BrazenCareerist.com.

-LinkedIn has become my new favorite thing.
-It is the fast growing professional networking site with 30 million users in 150 different industries.
+LinkedIn is my favorite networking tool.
+It is the largest professional networking site with 300 million users.
 It helps open doors and uncover opportunities on a broad spectrum while building contacts and relationships.

 I am constantly asking clients,

 “Have you beefed up that LinkedIn profile yet?” or